dmtzs/SmartTerrariumR/README.md

 * The project uses Ubuntu mate OS for the raspberry.
 * The model of the raspberry is pi4 B+.
 * USB cable for connect both boards between them.
+* Use pip3 install -r requirements.txt in order to install all python libraries needed.
 <br><br>

 ## Arduino program